HimDek/Utterly-Round-Plasma-Style/README.md

   <a href="#prerequisites"><img src="https://img.shields.io/badge/Install-green?style=for-the-badge" /></a>
 </p>

-A round cornered theme for KDE Plasma 5 desktop environment that follows all color scheme with transparency and blur
+A round cornered Desktop theme and Window borders for KDE Plasma 5 desktop environment that follows all color scheme with transparency and blur

 ## Key features: